Course pages 2015–16

 This course is a prerequisite for Optimising Compilers (Part II).

-This course aims to cover the main technologies associated with implementing programming languages, viz. lexical analysis, syntax analysis, type checking, run-time data organisation and code-generation.
+This course aims to cover the main concepts associated with implementing compilers for programming languages -- lexical analysis, syntax analysis, type checking, run-time data organisation and code-generation.

 At the end of the course students should understand the overall structure of a compiler, and will know significant details of a number of important techniques commonly used.
 They will be aware of the way in which language features raise challenges for compiler builders.